Jookia/klipper/README.md

 Copy 'out/klipper.bin' to 'firmware.bin' on an empty FAT32 SD card, put it in your Kobra and power it.
 It should beep I think?
 Turn it off after a minute or so.

 If you really don't want to build firmware, grab the klipper.bin from https://github.com/SteveGotthardt/klipper/releases/tag/pre-merge .
+My code to work with the Anycubic Kobra runs entirely on the host and should run with any Klipper firmware.

 Now connect your computer to the printer and run these commands: